mgoessen/tails-workshop/tails.md

 - No admin password is setup.
 This is a security measure.
 It prevents you from doing advanced things that are usually not required and may reduce the security and isolation provided by Tails (such as installing new software or accessing your hard drive and thus possibly leaving traces that you have been using Tails)[^admin_pw].
 - The connection to the Tor Network is done directly, which should work fine if the network is not filtered and may need to be changed otherwise[^connection].
 Please remind that in any case, Tails is not designed to hide the fact that you are using Tor, **your ISP will almost always see you are using Tor**[^fingerprint].
 - In order to try to hide the fact **you** specifically are using Tor, Tails change the Ethernet or Mac address[^mac_address] or your computer network card.
 This may cause problems with some hardware (see below) or may be necessary to change if you are **connecting from a company or university  network** (as some of them do not allow computers they do not know to access the Internet).
+- The **Unsafe Browser**, that allows to connect to captive portals is deactivated to prevent advanced attacks, **for this workshop, we ask you to enable it**.

-If needed, you can change those options in the bottom of the welcome screen:
+You can change those options, **including the unsafe browser one**, in the bottom of the welcome screen:

 ![](https://tails.boum.org/doc/first_steps/welcome_screen/additional.png){width=50%}